Skip to main content

 Champaign, IL 61820

-Assistant Professor and Lincoln Excellence for Assistant Professors (LEAP) Scholar
+Lincoln Excellence for Assistant Professors (LEAP) Scholar

 Biography

 I grew up in Vienna, Austria.
 After studying Mathematics and Physics at the University of Vienna from 2006-2013, I obtained my PhD in Mathematics from the University of Cambridge in 2017.
 I was a Postdoctoral Research Associate at JILA, University of Colorado Boulder from 2016-2019, and a Joint Postdoctoral Fellow at the Institute for Quantum Computing, University of Waterloo and the Perimeter Institute for Theoretical Physics from 2019-2020.
 In January 2021 I joined the Department of Mathematics at UIUC as an Assistant Professor.
 My research focuses on quantum information theory.
+I received a CAREER Award from the National Science Foundation in 2025.

 Research Interests

-Mathematical and computational aspects of quantum information theory
+Mathematical and computational aspects of quantum information theory.

 Research Description